UGEcko/MapLock/Documentation.md

 I'm exited to say, that sometime in the future when v3 modcharts are more relevant (v3 allows for geometry lighting)  that I will be using a lot more geometry lights making them all compatible, but for now sit tight and listen to the other updates I have planned.

 * all environment support for (almost) all functions.
 I am planning to utilize geometry to the best of my ability to make some of these avalible for all environments
-* make the docs pretty!!!!
-* add some community made functions? (if people submit some lol)
 * organize functions✔️